Don’t have time to read a novel? Or a novella? Or even a short story? Try some flash fiction!

 #VSS365 (Very Short Stories, 365 days a year) is a Twitter hashtag game for micro fiction.
 Each day, a new writing prompt challenges participants to craft a tweet-length story using the featured word.
 I’ve known about it for a while, but last month I committed to doing it consistently and got addicted to the practice.
 It’s a quick way to flex your creativity and generate new writing ideas.

 Below are my collected VSS365 creations from May 2019.
+Prompts are in bold, and each piece is no more than 280 characters.
 Let me know your favorites in the comments!

 No one heeded the quiet boy creeping through the crowd.
 No one saw his fingers grip the cool metal and unleash his aphotic emotions in a sudden burst of thunder.

 “Wow, I’d have never pegged Todd for karaoke!”